My Philly Cranksgiving Winning Strategy

 Update 11/12/2024: I plan to use a fixed gear track bike and my "caviar bag" big boxy backpack for making many trips from Grocery Outlet (1 block from the finish point) to the finish point.
 I expect any bike that can go fast with no load and go fairly fast with around/over 70 pounds, or any bike that can be used for hauling 150-plus pounds, to be useful for hauling in hundreds of pounds more groceries than hauled in by any 1st Overall winner before 2024.

-With the 2024 rules, the one who came in 2nd in 2022 can beat me if he uses his human-powered tractor-trailer to haul in over 400 pounds (doable with 2 trips) with receipts from as few as 4 stores.
+With the 2025 rules, the one who came in 2nd in 2022 & 2024 can very likey beat me if he uses his human-powered tractor-trailer to haul in over 400 pounds (doable with 2 short trips, possibly one short trip from Grocery Outlet), with receipts from 7 other stores.
+Wirh receipts from 8 other stores, he can probably beat me with 350 pounds.

 Click Here to Skip to Other Prizes.